KTM X-Bow: SRO GT4

 The X-Bow GT4 on display at the 2016 Festival Automobile International.

 A modified KTM X-Bow was raced in the Supersport category of the 2008 FIA GT4 Championship.
 Catharina Felser, Christopher Haase, and Dennis Retera took a podium finish at Monza, and pole position in the wet qualifying session at Nogaro.
 Peter Belshaw and Marcus Clutton were the GT4 champions in the 2011 season of the British GT Championship in a modified X-Bow.

 KTM teased a factory GT4 version of the X-Bow in 2014, which they would later unveil in 2015.
-The X-Bow GT4 was built in collaboration with Reiter Engineering and KISKA.
+The X-Bow GT4 was built in collaboration with Reiter Engineering and KISKA GmbH.
 The vehicle features a closed cockpit design to comply with class regulations.
 It also maintains the 2.0-litre turbocharged Audi inline-4 engine and the 6-speed Holinger sequential transmission, but both are modified for racing.
 To accommodate the rules and regulations, the wheelbase is extended by 17 cm.
 The X-Bow GT4 debuted in the 2015 GT4 European Series and took its first win in its debut at the Circuit Zandvoort round.
 It also powered Brett Sandberg to the 2016 Pirelli World Challenge GTS Championship with multiple wins.
 An upgrade was introduced in 2018 with improvements in durability and performance.

 An evolution model for the X-Bow GT4 was released in 2019 as the X-Bow GT4 Evo.
 The update was directed towards increasing the car's straight-line speed while maintaining the cornering capabilities of the previous X-Bow GT4.
 It also received a power increase, now producing 375 hp under balance of performance.

 SRO GT2

 The X-Bow GT2 Concept in the pitlane at the Automotodróm Slovakia Ring circuit.

-A SRO GT2 specification race car of the X-Bow was released alongside the GTX model in 2020, which would be unveiled as the X-Bow GT2 Concept.
+A SRO GT2 specification race car of the X-Bow was released alongside the GTX model in October 2020, which would be unveiled as the X-Bow GT2 Concept.
 The GT2 Concept is based on the GTX, but is more powerful than its road-going counterpart.
 It debuted in the 2021 Fanatec GT2 European Series.

 KTM introduced an Evo kit for the X-Bow in 2025, which featured several upgrades to the car, including an increase in power and improved aero.